ServiceNow Frequently Asked Questions

-- If the ServiceNow to PagerDuty mapping is set to “Assignment Groups map to PagerDuty”: the assignment group must be provisioned, i.e. its PagerDuty Service and PagerDuty Escalation fields must be set to valid IDs of PagerDuty service and escalation policies, respectively;
+- If ServiceNow to PagerDuty mapping is set to Assignment Groups map to PagerDuty, the assignment group must be provisioned, i.e., its PagerDuty Service field must correspond to a valid service ID and its PagerDuty Escalation field must correspond to a valid escalation policy ID.

-- If the ServiceNow to PagerDuty mapping is set to “Configuration Items and Assignment Groups map to PagerDuty”:
+- If ServiceNow to PagerDuty mapping is set to Configuration Items and Assignment Groups map to PagerDuty:

 - The escalation policy can be determined from the assignment group, whether it is set as the assignment group of the incident or as the assignment group designated for the configuration item;